Theodor Wolff

 Theodor Wolff (2 August 1868 – 23 September 1943) was a German writer who was influential as a journalist, critic and newspaper editor.
 He was born and died in Berlin.
 Between 1906 and 1933 he was the chief editor of the politically liberal newspaper Berliner Tageblatt.

 His talent as a writer won praise from an unlikely quarter: In 1939 Joseph Goebbels recommended his Propaganda Ministry staff to study Wolff's contributions in back numbers of the newspaper that he had edited.
-According to Goebbels, despite his being Jewish, the quality of Wolff's writing was matched by only very few in Germany.
+According to Goebbels, despite him being Jewish, the quality of Wolff's writing was matched by only very few in Germany.
+What Goebbels did not mention was that as a younger man he had himself on at least one occasion applied to work for the newspaper in question.

 Life

 Early years

 Theodor Wolff was born in Berlin, second of the four recorded children of a fabric wholesaler from Silesia called Adam Wolff by his marriage to Recha, née Davidsohn.
 Recha was a doctor's daughter from Danzig.
 Wolff grew up in a prosperous Jewish family.
 He rapidly achieved good results at the prestigious King William I Grammar school in Berlin.

 He married in 1902, in Paris, the actress Marie Louise Charlotte Anna Hickethier (known as Änne), coming from a Protestant Prussian family.
 The couple had three children: Richard Wolff (born in Paris, 14 June 1906), Rudolf Wolff (born in Berlin, 9 July 1907) and Lilly Wolff (born in Berlin, 7 August 1909).
 The children were baptised as Protestants.